 So what became of McAllister?
 Sarah Butler, writing for The Paris Review, caught up with McAllister.
 McAllister teaches literature and writing at the University of Redlands in California.
 He is a successful published author whose work has been nominated for the prestigious literary prizes.
 He also founded McAllister Coaching that helps book and screenplay writers refine their manuscripts.

 Reflecting on his symbolism survey, McAllister admits that he was full of “the arrogance of high schoolers.”
 But the biggest mystery to him is why they answered: “It never occurred to me that [the authors] would answer.”
 In hindsight, McAllister believes his survey was barely literate.
-Of course, he and his high school teacher were delightfully surprised when the letter started coming in; McAllister adds: [I was] caught between the intimacy of each individual response, and the pattern of the cumulative replies.”
+Of course, he and his high school teacher were delightfully surprised when the letters started coming in; McAllister adds: [I was] caught between the intimacy of each individual response, and the pattern of the cumulative replies.”
 McAllister describes his English teacher as “a sweet, teacherly soul,” who was impressed by his daring efforts but was not able to truly absorb its profound significance.
 Although McAllister never sent the authors a thank you note for their contribution, he remains forever grateful.

 Bookshelf presents the four questions McAllister posed followed by selected responses from famous authors.
 English teachers take note…